Ianlent/POS-showcase/README.md

 ### Default Admin Credentials

-To log in to the application for the first time, use the automatically seeded administrator account[cite: 7]:
+To log in to the application for the first time, use the automatically seeded administrator account:

 - **Phone Number:** `0988888888`
 - **Password:** `password`